-Within the period of 01.01.2024 - 31.12.2024, where the client has been invested in this product, the targeted consideration of MSCI's positive lists and within the same period the above-described targeted consideration of the principal adverse impacts on sustainability factors 'Greenhouse gas emissions' and 'Social and Employee Matters' for issuers other than sovereigns and investment funds that do not predominantly invest in sovereigns was achieved in the selection of financial instruments.
+Within the period of 01.01.2024 - 31.12.2024 the targeted consideration of MSCI's positive lists and within the same period the above-described targeted consideration of the important adverse effects on sustainability factors 'Greenhouse gas emissions' and 'Social and Employee Matters' for investment funds that do not predominantly invest in sovereigns was achieved in the selection of financial instruments.
 When an investment instrument no longer meets the sustainability criteria, the Bank will make reasonable effort to sell the position, whilst safeguarding the Client's interests at all times.